 No serious insect or disease problems.
 Slugs are occasional visitors.

 Part shade areas of perennial borders.
 Also effective in open woodland, wild or cottage gardens.
 Good perennial for sun-dappled areas below open trees.
+Often thrives along moist stream banks (above water level).
+Plants will spread to fill in open spaces in woodland gardens, but are not considered invasive.
+May form colonies over time.
 Excellent for dried flower arrangements.